Student engagement: Indicators

-Factors Influencing Student Engagement
+Factors influencing student engagement

-Many factors contribute to a student’s engagement at school, ranging from the student’s internal experiences to the student’s interactions with their environment.
+Many factors contribute to a student's engagement at school, ranging from the student's internal experiences to the student's interactions with their environment.
+Research by Fletcher identifies eight different ways student engagement is affected through these internal and external factors, including manipulation and equity.

-Internal Factors
+Internal factors

-Studies have concluded that there are three main factors that contribute to the student’s internal process of engaging, the first of which is behavioral engagement.
+Studies have concluded that there are three main factors that contribute to the student's internal process of engaging, the first of which is behavioral engagement.
 Behavioral engagement defines how the student appears to be engaging with learning, such as participating and persevering.
-The second internal factor is cognitive engagement, which concerns the student’s mental processes of paying attention and pushing themselves past their expectations.
-The last factor deals with the student’s positive or negative experience of learning, and is called emotional-affective engagement.
+The second internal factor is cognitive engagement, which concerns the student's mental processes of paying attention and pushing themselves past their expectations.
+The last factor deals with the student's positive or negative experience of learning, and is called emotional-affective engagement.
 These internal engagement factors are not stable, and can shift over time or change as the student moves in and out of the school environment, classroom environment, and different learning tasks.

-External Factors
+External factors

-There are a vast amount of external factors that influence a child’s experience with engaging in learning, such as the family, school, peers, sociocultural factors, and environmental stressors.
+There are a vast amount of external factors that influence a child's experience with engaging in learning, such as the family, school, peers, sociocultural factors, and environmental stressors.

 Family

-Family shapes a child’s experience with learning and engaging through the home environment such as family values, and the family’s access to opportunities.
-Parenting styles and the parents’ expectations for the child’s success influence how much parents are involved with their child’s learning, which studies have shown to be positively connected to student engagement.
-A family’s income also has an effect on a child’s engagement, because families with a higher socioeconomic status (SES) have been shown to expose their children to more intellectually enriching activities and know how to intervene in the school system to promote their child’s education.
+Family shapes a child's experience with learning and engaging through the home environment such as family values, and the family's access to opportunities.
+Parenting styles and the parents’ expectations for the child's success influence how much parents are involved with their child's learning, which studies have shown to be positively connected to student engagement.
+A family's income also has an effect on a child's engagement, because families with a higher socioeconomic status (SES) have been shown to expose their children to more intellectually enriching activities and know how to intervene in the school system to promote their child's education.
+A family's literacy may also affect a child's engagement; students such as immigrant or bilingual students may not have families that are literate in the language of the classroom.
+This language disconnect makes it especially difficult for these families to be involved in their child's education, as they may struggle to communicate with the child's teacher and form connections.
+Literacy resources and translators will help to make these connections between school and family for these students and aid in their engagement.
+Additionally, a school's engagement with its community brings a better understanding of the community values, implementing these values in the school environment will lead to more family involvement and therefore, student engagement.

-School

-There are numerous ways that school influences student engagement, including structural characteristics like class size and interactional processes like teacher’s instructional and emotional support.
-Studies show that instructional quality, such as rigorous and challenging learning activities that can be applied to the outside world, as well as teacher expectations can enhance or hurt a child’s engagement.
-The school environment is also important to student engagement, as one study reported that racial discrimination in schools negatively affected students of color's engagement and performance.